 You will receive the books you need for the first semester at Registration.

 Lockers are assigned at Registration.

-How can I keep up on my academic progress?
+How can I keep up on my student's academic progress?

 Concordia uses an online program called OnCampus to track academic progress.
 Parents will use the OnCampus password that you used during your Admissions process.
 Students will receive their email and be able to set up their OnCampus at registration.

 How does the lunch program work?